AceDataCloud/OpenAIAPI/README.md

 - `id`: The ID generated for this dialogue task, used to uniquely identify this dialogue task.
 - `model`: The selected OpenAI ChatGPT model.
 - `choices`: The response information provided by ChatGPT for the question.
-- `usage`: Token statistics for this question and answer.
+- `usage`: Token statistics for this question and answer pair.

-Among them, `choices` contains the response information from ChatGPT, and the `choices` inside it can be seen as shown in the figure.
+Among them, `choices` contains the response information from ChatGPT, and the `choices` inside can be seen as shown in the figure.

 <p><img src="https://cdn.acedata.cloud/4t1ev7.png" width="400" class="m-auto"></p>